e2el/datasets/README.md

 # E2EL datasets
-Here is documentation of modeling and validation datasets that are relevant to the E2EL effort.
+Here is documentation of free and openly accessible modeling and validation datasets that are relevant to the E2EL effort.
 This list is not expected to be comprehensive.

 ## Cloud model data with electrification and lightning